23--KS KIRWIN UTV WITH TRADE-INS

 Quick Summary

-The U.S. Fish and Wildlife Service, under the Department of the Interior, is soliciting proposals for the procurement of a new Utility Terrain Vehicle (UTV) with mandatory trade-ins for the Kirwin National Wildlife Refuge in Kansas.
-This is a Total Small Business Set-Aside solicitation, with offers due by April 13, 2026.
+The U.S. Fish and Wildlife Service (FWS), under the Department of the Interior, is soliciting proposals for the procurement of one new Utility Terrain Vehicle (UTV) with specified trade-ins for the Kirwin National Wildlife Refuge in Kansas.
+This is a Total Small Business Set-Aside.
+Offers are due by April 13, 2026, at 1700 ED Local Time.

 Scope of Work